 Recently, walking about our fair city of Saintes, we realized, how much we’d like to enjoy once more a dish of rognons de veau.
 An online restaurant research didn’t reveal any local restaurants with kidneys on their menu, so we asked the proprietress of our favorite bistro,

 if she could, by any chance, possibly, wow, really?
-Isabella, the owner of Le Grand Comptoir du Cours made it happen!
+Isabelle, the owner of Le Grand Comptoir du Cours made it happen!

 She asked her Chef, Luïc,

 to prepare a very special rognons de veau dish for us.
-He used vinho do porto, portwine, for the sauce, which was a perfect match for our veal kidneys.
+He used Vinho do Porto, port wine, for the sauce, which was a perfect match for our veal kidneys.
 Best ever!
-Did I mention that the bistro owner and her husband are French Citizens of Portuguese decent?
+Did I mention that Isabel’s husband Jose is a French Citizens of Portuguese descent?

 Loïc presented the kidneys on a galette (cookie) of raw, shredded potato, a latke, no less!